 Pilot socioeconomic impact analysis of CFI and CIHR funding

-O'Connor, A., & Link, A. N. (2013).
-Pilot socioeconomic impact analysis of CFI and CIHR funding: Medical imaging R&D. (Prepared for Canada Foundation for Innovation and Canadian Institutes of Health Research).
-Research Triangle Park, NC: RTI International.
+O'Connor, A., & Link, AN.
+(2013).
+Pilot socioeconomic impact analysis of CFI and CIHR funding: Medical imaging R&D. RTI International.
+Prepared for Canada Foundation for Innovation and Canadian Institutes of Health Research

 Medical imaging is one of Canada’s research and development (R&D) strengths, and Canadian researchers have made important contributions to our understanding of human development and disease that go well beyond what would otherwise be expected of a nation of fewer than 40 million.
 Achieving and sustaining this level of excellence would not have been possible without the sophisticated physical research infrastructure supported by the Canada Foundation for Innovation (CFI) or Canadian Institutes of Health Research (CIHR) funding.